eggisyum/eggisyum/README.md

  im very friendly, please approach loudly ΠΠ

- if i'm in a group dont hesitate to whisper to me !! if we know each other and you're in a group i won't message you (im assuming you're talking to friends)
+ if i'm in a group dont hesitate to whisper to me !! if we know each other and you're in a group i won't message you (i get shy)

   ☁︎ ˚｡⋆｡˚☽˚｡⋆

-. . . . . . . . . . . . . . . . . . . . . . . .

-  ☁︎ ˚｡⋆｡˚☽˚｡⋆

- ( 14 and under DNI,
-  int with care under 17 ‪‪❤︎‬

-  17+ if we have similar intrests let's try to be friends, or chat ^^ !! )
+i am not in love with etho or have any parasocial feelings towards him !! i just watch and do art (rarely) 😭😭

   ☁︎ ˚｡⋆｡˚☽˚｡⋆